|

 Order of the Hawk - Far Vision Order of the Bat - 4Hex

-Shadow Order of the Raven - Induce Fear Order of the Bull -
+Shadow Order of the Raven - Induce Fear Order of the Boar -

 - Undine's Aquamarine - 10